alexmancheno/alexmancheno.github.io/Labs/lab21.md

 }
 ```
 Perhaps you might write a program using this class to create linked lists that store strings.
 But what if you needed your linked lists to store `String` or `Money` objects?
 Without generics, you would have to create a `Node` class for each of these types.<br><br>
 Generics allow your data structures (arrays, ArrayLists, LinkedLists, etc.) to be flexible in the kind of data they store.
-To use generics, use the `<>` operator to specify the kinds of data you're generic class will use.
+To use generics, use the `<>` operator to specify the kinds of data your generic class will use.
 Example:
 ```
 class Node<T>
 {